 If we notice significant droop of your breasts we will recommend a breast lift or placement of the breast implants above the muscle to avoid this problem.
 Realize though that placing an implant above the muscle in breasts with droop will ultimately result in larger droopier breasts with time.

 Even in ideal situations, submuscular implants will likely have a ‘flexion deformity' noticeable when a patient flexes their pectoralis muscle causing a temporary crease along the edge of the muscle over the lower implant.
 While noticeable briefly it is of no major concern and the breast should appear normal at all other times.

 A thorough consultation and pre operative screening with your surgeon is critical to determine your options and ideal treatment plan.
 We offer the choice of implant placement, either above or below the muscle to our patients.
 Currently, most of our patients elect to have their implants placed beneath the muscle.

 Techniques for breast augmentation incisions

 There are several ways in which the breast implant can be inserted.
 An incision can be made under the breast (inframammary), in the armpit (transaxillary), around the bottom of the areola (periareolar), or through the belly button (TUBA-transumbilical breast augmentation).

-Tulsa cosmetic surgeons Dr. Cuzalina and Dr. Koehler offer all of these incision choices, but they prefer using the transaxillary incision in most cases.
+Tulsa cosmetic surgeons Dr. Cuzalina offers all of these incision choices, but he prefers using the transaxillary incision in most cases.
 The incision under the breast (inframammary) is the most common, but is our least favorite for a number of reasons.
 First, it is the area that most people relate to breast enlargement surgery.
 Also, it may not always end up in the new inframammary fold where it would be hidden the most.